vfarcic/docker-flow/README.md

 TODO
 ====

+* Automated tests
+* Dockerize
 * Add to Travis/CircleCI
 * Write README
   * Explain the flow
   * Roadmap
   * Explain YAML
   * Explain Environment variables
+    * Multiple values in FLOW_SIDE_TARGETS should be separated by comma (,)
   * Explain command line arguments
+    * side-target can be specified multiple times
   * Explain the order between YAML, env, and arguments
+* Create a release (binary and Docker)
+* Write an article